samuelson/abalone/README.md

     end of that time.
 For example, set it to 300 for shells that last for up to five minutes.
   * Default value: unset.
+* `:ttl`
+  * The number of seconds a session should last after disconnecting.
+If you reconnect within this grace period, you'll be reconnected to your session without interruption.
+    This cannot yet restore the secondary terminal buffer, so if you're running something like Vim, you may have to run `clear` or `reset` after exiting to get your console sane again.
+  * Note that `:timeout` takes precedence, so if your session times out, even during the `:ttl` grace period, it will be killed.
+  * Default value: unset.
 * One of [`:command`](#configuring-a-custom-command) or [`:ssh`](#configuring-ssh), exclusive.
   * The login method to use.
 Abalone can use `login`, SSH, or a custom command to start a shell.
 See configuration instructions below.